MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     <th colspan=2>Approximant</th>
     <th></th>
     <th>l</th>
+    <th></th>
     <th>j ⟨y⟩</th>
     <th></th>
     <th></th>
   </tr>
 </table>

-Figure A. _Consonant phonemes.
-The post-alveolars and palatals are collapsed for reasons of spacing and not phonemic analysis._
+Figure A. _Consonant phonemes._

 #### A.B.C Allophonic variation in consonants

 All uses of 'before' and 'after' in the descriptions below refer to segments that are immediately adjacent.
-For example, the first rule specifies that /imˈda/ would be realized as \[in̪ˈd̪a\], but /ime̞ˈda/ would be realized as \[ime̞ˈda\] and not \*\[in̪e̞ˈd̪a\].
+For example, the second rule specifies that /ikˈŋa/ would be realized as \[ik̚ˈŋa\], but /ikeˈŋa/ would be realized as \[ikeˈŋa\] and not \*\[ik̚eˈŋa\].

-- /m/ assimilates to \[n\] before dental consonants.
-- /n/ assimilates in place before all obstruents and nasals.
-It does not become \[ɲ\] before postalveolar consonants.
-- /nj/ and /ŋj/ simplify to \[ɲ\].
-- Plain velars are labialized before rounded vowels.
 - Voiceless stops and affricates may be slightly aspirated word-initially.
 - Voiceless stops have no audible release before their corresponding nasals.
 For example, /apmi/ is realized as \[ap̚mi\].
 - Voiced stops are fully voiced in all positions, including word-initially.
-- Voiceless obstruents become voiced before voiced obstruents.
-Velar fricatives also assimilate in place and manner to match the following segment, so /laxbe/ is realized as \[labbe\] (this might instead be morphophonology (?)).
 - /dʒ/ is realized as \[ʒ\] in free variation (?).
 - Plain velars and before labialized consonants and rounded vowels labialize, and they do not contrast with phonemically labialized velars in this position.
 For example, /ko/ is realized as \[kʷo\], and /aŋxʷe/ is is realized as \[aŋʷxʷe\].
 - /l/ is realized as \[ɾ\] before front vowels in free variation, and it is always realized as \[ɾ\] after a dental stop.

 #### A.B.C.
 Romanization notes for consonants

-- To represent phones that are not phonemic in Ekhwachil:
-  - \[z\] is spelled as ⟨z⟩.
-  - \[ʒ\] is spelled as ⟨j⟩, because it does not contrast with /dʒ/.
-  - \[ɾ\] is spelled as ⟨r⟩ when it is not allophically pronounceable as /l/.
-- Nasal assimilation is indicated, so sequences such as ⟨mt⟩ and ⟨nk⟩ do not occur word-medially as a result of affixation of compounding.
-They instead reflect their surface forms as ⟨nt⟩ and ⟨ngk⟩.
-- Likewise, voicing assimilation in voiceless obstruents is indicated.
-For example:
-  - /ipga/, pronounced \[ibga\], is spelled as ⟨ibga⟩ and not \*⟨ipga⟩.
-  - /uʃda/, pronounced \[uʒd̪a\], is spelled as ⟨ujda⟩ and not \*⟨ushda⟩.
-- Because /nj/ and /ŋj/ are pronounced as \[ɲ\], they are spelled ⟨ny⟩.
 - Labialization is not indicated where it is not contrastive.
 For example, because they do not contrast, /gu/ and /gʷu/ are both spelled as ⟨gu⟩ and not \*⟨gwu⟩, and /oŋkʷa/ is spelled as ⟨ongkwa⟩ and not \*⟨ongwkwa⟩.
 - /ŋ/ is always spelled ⟨ng⟩, regardless of environment.
 For example, ⟨inge⟩, ⟨angko⟩, and ⟨unggwa⟩ respectively represent /iŋe/, /aŋko/, and /uŋgʷa/.

 ### <a name="vowels"></a>A.B.
 Vowels <a href="#table_of_contents">^</a>

-The vowel inventory of Ekhwachil is shown below in Table A-B.

-**_Table A-B._** _Vowels._
+Exwachil has 12 vowel phonemes, of which 7 are oral and 5 are nasal.

 <table>
   <tr>